-This non-sterile version of 3M™ Tegaderm™ Transparent Film Dressing provides all the benefits of a surgical tape while providing a waterproof, bacterial and viral barrier.
+This non-sterile version of 3M™ Tegaderm™ Transparent Film Roll provides all the benefits of a surgical tape while providing a waterproof, bacterial, and viral barrier.

 • Conformable; fits body contours and permits free movement without stress on the skin